camsaul/methodical/README.md

 ## Calling the next-most-specific method with `next-method`

-Inspired by the Common Lisp Object System (CLOS), Methodical methods can call the next-most-specific method, if the should so desire, by calling `next-method`:
+Inspired by the Common Lisp Object System (CLOS), Methodical methods can call the next-most-specific method, if they should so desire, by calling `next-method`:

 ```clj